 Enjoy the experience.
 Get excited about your new home and the upcoming move.
 Be proud that you did your own FSBO MLS listing and were able to successfully sell your home without an agent.

 Selling your home without an agent can be tricky and confusing.
-However, for home sellers, like yourself, that weren’t afraid of a little hard work and time – your efforts have paid off!
+However, for home sellers, like yourself, that wasn’t afraid of a little hard work and time – your efforts have paid off!

-You are a FSBO listing expert, now!
+You are an FSBO listing expert, now!
 Enjoy your new adventure in your new home!
 Spend that saved commission money on something fabulous and enjoy your good fortune!